Education in Pediatrics Across the Continuum (EPAC)

 What is Education in Pediatrics Across the Continuum (EPAC)?

-The Education in Pediatrics Across the Continuum (EPAC) project is an exciting educational pathway to test the feasibility of medical education and training that is based on the demonstration of defined outcomes rather than on time, from early in medical school through completion of residency.
+The Education in Pediatrics Across the Continuum (EPAC) project is an educational pathway in which learners are advanced through the clinical years of medical school, into and through general pediatrics residency, based on the demonstration of defined outcomes rather than on time (ie, time variable, competency based medical education).
 Those accepted into the EPAC program will transition directly into the Pediatric Residency Program at the University of Minnesota.
-This pathway started in the Fall of 2013 at four medical schools across the country: San Francisco, Utah, Colorado, and Minnesota.
-These schools are working in collaboration with the American Association of Medical Colleges (AAMC), the Liaison Committee on Medical Education (LCME), the Accreditation Council for Graduate Medical Education (ACGME), and the American Board of Pediatrics (ABP).
+This pathway started in the Fall of 2013 at four medical schools across the country: the Universities of California San Francisco, Utah, Colorado, and Minnesota.
+These schools worked in collaboration with the American Association of Medical Colleges (AAMC), the Liaison Committee on Medical Education (LCME), the Accreditation Council for Graduate Medical Education (ACGME), and the American Board of Pediatrics (ABP).
 EPAC received a grant from the Josiah Macy Jr. Foundation to support the project.

 Our Vision